 The organization works in many areas of military and space research and development including test and evaluation; operations and maintenance; and IT, software, and network administration.
 Their customers include NASA and different branches within the Department of Defense.

 ERC has now been using Integrify for just over two years.

 The company had grown to a point where it was no longer feasible to pass PDF/Word documents around via email for review and approval.
 It also became clear that the organization had no way to track progress and expose bottlenecks within its processes.
 In addition, the workflow platform had to interface with their ERP system to ensure data accuracy and reduce rework.

 Issues also included:

 They also needed a way to make their current workflows more customized.
-According to the team, most off-the-shelf products came with fixed workflows that didn't really work for what ERC needed to do.
+According to the team, most off-the-shelf products came with fixed workflows that didn't work for what ERC needed to do.

 “Integrify has allowed us to streamline a lot of processes that were either still on paper or not functioning very efficiently.”